 Educating people about the science and realities of air travel is seen to help.
-Many irrational fears can be overcome in this manner.
-Those who suffer from aerophobia can educate themselves or attend classes that are conducted for the purpose.
-Travel and airline companies sometimes conduct classes to help people overcome the fear of flying.
+Many other irrational fears can be overcome in this manner too.
+Those who suffer from aerophobia can educate themselves or attend classes that are conducted for this purpose.
+Travel and airline companies themselve also conduct classes to help people overcome the fear of flying.
 It’s in their interests after all!

 Hypnotherapy is used to uncover the initial traumatizing effect that gave rise to the fear of flying.
 The emotions around the event can also be unraveled.
 This helps the affected person understand the source of the fear.
 In the next stage cognitive behavioral therapy (CBT) is used as a treatment option for aerophobia.
 The person having the phobia is systematically desensitized and taught to react to the situation in a more positive manner.

-Research is going on in the field of Object Relations Theory which uses repeated viewing of imagery that establishes sequences in the unconscious procedural memory.
+Research is going on in the field of Object Relations Theory.
+This uses repeated viewing of imagery that establishes sequences in the unconscious procedural memory.
 It has been found that some intense fears can be lessened using this technique.
 It’s fast acting too.
 Results can be seen in a matter of a few hours.